By Susan Ann Stauffer, past President of Crones Counsel

 The word Crone, in its most simplistic sense, designates an old woman, a woman past her childbearing years, a post-menopausal woman.
 Today, the most common definition of a Crone is a “wise old woman.”
 Thus, a Crone is a woman who has moved past mid-life and who acknowledges her survivorship, embraces her age, learns from the examined experience of her life, and, most likely, appreciates the wrinkles on her face.

 A Crone is a woman concerned with housing, social security, pensions, healthcare, her relationships with children, grandchildren, and siblings.
-A Crone is a retired woman, a soon-to-be retired woman, a widow, an empty nester who desires good health, energetic living, and independence.
+A Crone is a retired woman, a soon-to-be retired woman or one who still works, an empty nester who desires good health, energetic living, and independence.
 A Crone is a woman who is adapting constructively, often gracefully, to the process of aging.
 A Crone is a woman who is comfortable with her spiritual self, her intuition, and her creative power.

 A Crone may be a woman of any color, race, religion, sexual orientation, economic status, educational level, lifestyle, or political persuasion.
 She may be disabled or abled, introvert or extrovert, single, married, widowed, or partnered.
 She is like you and me.
 What does set the Crone apart, however, is her willingness to tell the truth about her life.